xxyy/keysocket/README.md

 Global keyboard bindings to control your Chrome-based music player.
 Allows your keyboard media keys (play/pause, next, previous) to work when you're listening to music on common streaming websites.

+This fork contains a modified YouTube socket, which **only** supports their HTML5 player.
+That's it.
+Nothing else different from the original.

 **UPDATE: Now uses Chrome's built in key binding (as of version 25)**

 **Supported sites:**